adampoczatek/adampoczatek.github.io/contact.md

 ***Starting a new project and need some guidance?
 I made some mistakes so you don't have to.***

-If you need a help with your project or you have some questions about the web then just give me a shout.
+If you need help with your project or you have some questions about the web then just give me a shout.

 **Email:**
 [{{ site.email }}](mailto:{{site.email}})